 - Don’t overwater Sansevieria.

-If tap water in your area is hard, try to find any given spring water, or collect rainwater.
+If tap water in your area is hard, try to collect rainwater.

 Lukewarm water is better than cold water.
-The temperature gap could dramatically stress your sansevieria.
+The T° gap could stress your sansevieria.

 Watering in fall and winter